- Dr Kristen Hopewell

 “The Story Behind Brazil’s Campaign Against Rich Country Agriculture Subsidies at the World Trade Organization,” Policy Brief, Scholars Strategy Network (SSN), Harvard University, February 2015.

-Dr. Hopewell teaches International Political Economy (postgraduate) and Emerging Powers (honours seminar) and contributes to South Asia: Culture, Politics & Economy (undergraduate) and Theory & Practice (postgraduate).
+Dr. Hopewell teaches International Political Economy (postgraduate) and Emerging Powers (honours seminar) and contributes to South Asia: Culture, Politics & Economy (undergraduate), Politics in a Changing World (undergraduate), and Theory & Practice (postgraduate).

 Topics interested in supervising